BelalMohsen/labr/README.md

   - 2class-unbalanced-train/test.txt: the same, but the sizes of the calsses are not equal.

+  - 3class-balanced/unbalanced-train/test/validation.txt: the same, but for 3 classes
+                     instead of just 2.

   - 5class-balanced/unbalanced-train/test.txt: the same, but for 5 classes
                      instead of just 2.